nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 to keep track of your inflows and outflows.
 The following explains how you can add different types of transactions to rainyDay.

-#### Simple Usage

-Format: `add [-DIRECTION] [DESCRIPTION] [$AMOUNT]`
+Format: `add [DIRECTION] [DESCRIPTION] [AMOUNT] {CATEGORY} {DATE}`

 * `DIRECTION` should be either:
-    * `in` signifying an inflow type of transaction, or
+    * `-in` signifying an inflow type of transaction, or
-    * `out` signifying an outflow type of transaction
+    * `-out` signifying an outflow type of transaction
-* `DESCRIPTION` signifies the description of the transaction, consisting of words
+* `DESCRIPTION` signifies the description of the transaction, consisting of any characters and space
-* `AMOUNT` signifies the cost of transaction, needs to be a number more than or equal to 0
+* `AMOUNT` signifies the value of the transaction, needs to be a number more than or equal to 0, with `$` appended before the number
+* `CATEGORY` is a field representing the category to be tagged with the transaction, where category can contain any characters and space, with `-c ` appended to the category
+* `DATE` is a field representing the date to be tagged with the transaction, where date needs to be in the format of `DD/MM/YYYY`, with `-date` appended before the date

+> 💡**Tip:**:
+>    * `DD` is a two-digit number representing the day
+>    * `MM` is a two-digit number representing the month
+>    * `YYYY` is a four-digit number representing the year

 Example of usage:

 You received a gift of $500 from your mother.
 To add it to rainyDay, the following command can be provided to rainyDay:

-* `add -in gift from mom $500` - Signifies an inflow with the description "gift from mom" of value "$500"

-You paid for your school fees of $1000.50.
-To add it to rainyDay, the following command can be provided to rainyDay:

-* `add -out school fees $1000.50` - Signifies an outflow with the description "school fees" of value "$1000.50"

-#### Advanced Usage

-Format: `add [-DIRECTION] [DESCRIPTION] [$AMOUNT] {-c CATEGORY} {-date DD/MM/YYYY}`

-* `DIRECTION`, `DESCRIPTION`, `AMOUNT` is as mentioned under [Simple Usage](#simple-usage)
-* `CATEGORY` can contain any characters and space
-* `DD/MM/YYYY` represents a valid date, where
-    * `DD` is a two-digit number representing the day
-    * `MM` is a two-digit number representing the month
-    * `YYYY` is a four-digit number representing the year

-Example of usage:

-You received your monthly income of $2000 on 05/03/2023.
-To add it to rainyDay, the following command can be provided to
-rainyDay:

-* `add -in income $2000 -c pay -date 05/03/2023` - Signifies an inflow with the description "income" of value "$2000", under the category of "pay" with the date "05/03/2023"
+> > add -out Haidilao $500
+> Done!
+Added: out for Haidilao, -$500.00

 You had lunch at a hawker centre for $6.80 on 10/03/2023.
 To add it to rainyDay, the following command can be provided to rainyDay:

-* `add -out lunch at hawker centre $6.80 -c food and drinks -date 10/03/2023` - Signifies an outflow with the description
-  "lunch at hawker center" of value "$6.80", under the category of "food and drinks" and with the date "10/03/2023".
+> > add -in Allowance $20 -c Allowance -date 01/03/2023
+> Done!
+Added: in for Allowance, +$20.00

 > 💡**Tip:** The flags `-c` and `-date` can also be used exclusively.
 The following are also valid formats:
 >
 > * `add -DIRECTION DESCRIPTION $AMOUNT -c CATEGORY`
 > * `add -DIRECTION DESCRIPTION $AMOUNT -date DD/MM/YYYY`

+Example of usage:

+You received your monthly income of $2000 on 05/03/2023.
+To add it to rainyDay, the following command can be provided to
+rainyDay:

+> > add -out beef noodles $12 -c Food and Drinks
+> Done!
+Added: out for beef noodles, -$12.00

+You paid for your school fees of $1000.50.
+To add it to rainyDay, the following command can be provided to rainyDay:

+> > add -in pay $50000 -date 26/03/2023
+> Done!
+Added: in for pay, +$50000.00

 ### Viewing the transactions